tibru/tibru/README.md

 KCon
 ====

-The basic runtime language follows from Nock that takes primitives to be numbers and pairs.
+The basic runtime language follows from Nock in that it takes primitives to be numbers and pairs.
 Pairs being pairs of numbers or other pairs.
-One critism of Nock is its use of arbitrarily large integers for a number base.
+One critism of Nock is its use of unbounded integers for a number base.
 KCon on the other hand uses only bytes (0-255).
 This enables KCon to run without arithmetic operators (Nock is liberally supplied with infinitely many more arithmetic operators by supporting increment).

 We write bytes base 10 and pairs use square bracket notation.